blackchip-org/retro-cs/doc/pacman.md

 03f 03e | 03d 03c ...
 023 022 | 021 020
 ```

 The layout of the tiles and sprites is confusing and easy to get wrong.
 There may also be a bug in the documentation.
 If those instructions do not produce correct images, the matrices below can be used instead.
-To fill the pixel in the target image at (X, Y) use the value found in matrix where a value of 0 is the first bit-plane in byte 0, 1 is the second bit-plane in byte 0, 4 is the first bit plane in byte 1, etc.
+To fill the pixel in the target image at (X, Y) use the value found in the matrix where a value of 0 is the first bit-plane in byte 0, 1 is the second bit-plane in byte 0, 4 is the first bit plane in byte 1, etc.

 #### Tiles
 ```